zomia-bootcamp/local-setup/git.md

 The script will prompt you for some information

-1. Provide your GitHub (not GitHub Enterprise) username
+1. Provide your GitHub username
-2. Provide your GitHub (not GitHub Enterprise) email (email you signed up for your account with)
+2. Provide your GitHub email (email you signed up for your account with)
-3. When prompted, log into GitHub.com (not GitHub Enterprise) and go to [https://github.com/settings/ssh](https://github.com/settings/ssh)
+3. When prompted, log into GitHub.com and go to [https://github.com/settings/ssh](https://github.com/settings/ssh)

 4. Click the `New SSH key` button at the top right of the page